Parasitic Horsehair Worms: Facts, Life Cycle, and Effects

 The parasite changes into an adult worm within the host's body.
 The adult is thought to absorb the nutrients that it needs through its body surface.
 It obtains these nutrients from the body fluids of the host.
 The worm is often tightly folded to fit inside an insect, but even then it may fill most of the animal's body cavity.

 Eventually, the worm exerts control over its host's behaviour.
-It somehow triggers an insect to seek water, perhaps by increasing the animal's sense of thirst.
-The mechanism of this behavioural control isn't understood, however.
+It somehow triggers an insect to seek water.
 Researchers have seen infected insects of some species head straight into nearby water when they are placed by it.
 Uninfected insects move away from the water when placed near it.

 Once the infected insect enters the water, the worm emerges through a hole that it creates in the animal's body.
 This may kill the host, but it sometimes survives.
 Sometimes multiple worms can be seen leaving an insect's body.

 Ben Hanelt of the University of New Mexico in Albuquerque, who studies the worms, says he has seen a whopping 32 worms pushing themselves out of one luckless host.— BBC Earth (with respect to horsehair worms in crickets)

 The control of the insect is apparently mediated by an increase in the level of one of more neurotransmitters.
 Neurotransmitters are chemicals in animals and humans that control the passage of a nerve impulse from one neuron to another.
 The identity of the relevant neurotransmitters in an insect host, the way in which their level is increased by the worm, and their method of action are unknown.